Some festivals and conferences with exhibitors and workshops on disability and sex education

 Naidex Conference

-Free registration is open for Naidex 2023, the 50th year of the flagship event for the disability community in the United Kingdom.
-Held at National Exhibition Centre in Birmingham, the next show is scheduled for March 22 and 23, 2023.
+Pre-registration is open for Naidex 2024, the 51st year of one of the flagship events for the disability community in the United Kingdom.
+Held at National Exhibition Centre in Birmingham, the next show is scheduled for March 20 and 21, 2024.

 Naidex provides a platform for industry experts and organizations to showcase the latest innovations and developments in the field of disability and rehabilitation.It features a range of products, services, and information for people with disabilities, as well as for their carers, families, and healthcare professionals.